Instant Pot Lamb Stew is better than any Irish Stew you have ever eaten. It is bursting with flavor and the meat is super tender.

 When the machine beeps, press cancel and let it rest for 15 minutes before releasing the pressure valve.

 Open the lid and remove the thyme/bay leaf bundle.

-Set the pot to “sauté” and add the pearl onions, peas and the slurry sauce.
+Set the pot to “sauté” and add the thickening sauce.
 Continue to cook, stirring frequently, until the gravy thickens (about 5 minutes).

 Add the thawed pearl onions and peas.
 Continue cooking for about 5 minutes.

 Serve immediately over mashed potatoes in soup bowls.

 This recipe was inspired by Sue Moran and her Beef Bourguignon recipe on https://theviewfromgreatisland.com.